stevavoliajvar/stop_cloudflare/PEOPLE.md

+- unfortunately suffering from a few errors - 'network error: JSON Parse error:' on the app and cloudflare error pages on browser. tried resetting Qs to no avail. hopefully correctable. ([keaanamin](https://twitter.com/KeaanAmin/status/1343603273970970626))
 - Hi is your service down?
 I get a 504 Cloudflare timeout error when I tried to click on add-to-cart.
 And haven't been able to login. ([henry000dev](https://twitter.com/henry000dev/status/1343377428052287490))
 - I get that same error when I hit random sites while on my work VPN. ([glasswar](https://twitter.com/glasswar/status/1342935199357743105))
 - errors with Prod server on Cloudflare.
 I put the error details in the bug-reports channel in your bsg pr discord ([mvg_hells](https://twitter.com/MVG_Hells/status/1342554968788758535))